Sabalgarh Fort

-Sabalgarh Fort (सबलगढ़ क़िला Sabalgarh Qila) is a 16-17th-century hill fort near Sabalgarh, Madhya Pradesh, central India.
-This fort is situated on a large rock in the northeastern part of Sabalgarh, The town was founded by Gurjar King Named Sabal Singh.
+Sabalgarh Fort (सबलगढ़ क़िला Sabalgarh Qila) is a 16-17th-century hill fort near Sabalgarh, Madhya Pradesh, India.
+This fort is situated on a large rock in the northeastern part of Sabalgarh, The town was founded by Raja Sabala Singh, he started to build this fort but completed by Gopala Singh of Karauli State.
 Presently, the fortress is in ruins and is infamous for stories of haunting and ghosts.
-The fort consists of a defensive structure and one main palaces and many other buildings.
-The fort has been controlled by a number of different rulers in its history.
+The fort consists of a defensive structure and one main palace and many other buildings.
+The fort has been controlled by different rulers of Jadaun and Maratha clan in its history.